 It’s only been a few weeks since many people rushed to file their taxes before the tax deadline in April.
 Were you surprised this year at how much you got back from the government?
 Or did you end up paying a lot of extra tax instead of getting a refund?

 Being on either end of the spectrum — massive refund or massive tax liability — isn’t a good place to be.
 No one wants to owe the government a ton of money, but letting Uncle Sam sit on thousands of dollars over a given year isn’t wise either.
-If you found yourself in either of these camps you need to look at adjusting your tax withholding in order to eliminate the gap between what you paid in tax and what you were supposed to pay.
+If you found yourself in either of these camps you need to look at adjusting your tax withholding with IRS Form W-4.
+This will help eliminate the gap between what you paid in tax and what you were supposed to pay.

 Making adjustments to how much tax is taken out of your paychecks is an inexact science that involves tweaking the withholdings on your Form W-4.
 You can make these adjustments at any time during the year.
 You can also adjust your withholdings as many times as you want (or as often as your human resources department will put up with).

 To change the amount of tax withheld, you can use the Personal Allowances Worksheet in the middle of the first page on Form W-4.
 (There is also a more detailed worksheet on the back that helps you figure in your deductions if you itemize your taxes, see form.)
 Calculate your allowances based on your current situation and be sure to carry that number down to Line 5 on the first page.
 Fill in the rest of your information and pass it on to your payroll or HR department, whichever handles the processing of W-4 forms.

 Caution: Don’t Make Huge Adjustments